networknext/next/sdk/docs/source/upgraded_client_example.rst

 	    return 1;
 	}

-This activates the customer public key so it's used by the client.
+This activates the buyer public key so it's used by the client.

-Network Next needs a customer public key to monitor and accelerate players.
-Without a customer public key, Network Next just sends player traffic across the public internet.
+Network Next needs a buyer public key to monitor and accelerate players.
+Without a buyer public key, Network Next just sends player traffic across the public internet.

 Next, define a function to be called when packets are received: